HomeDing/homeding.github.io/steps/updateweb.md

 ---
 title: "Step by Step uploading the files for the built-in web server"
 tags: ["Steps"]
+layout: "page.njk"
+excerpt: >
+  There are some options to upload / update the files in the filesystem of a device using the HomeDing library.
+  These are outlined here in detail so you can find the procedure that fits best to your setup an situation.
 ---

-# {{title}}

-There are some options to upload / update the files in the filesystem of a device using the HomeDing library.
-These are outlined here so you can find the procedure that fits best to your setup an situation.

 To upload the firmware & sketch see [Step by Step Bring your device to work](/steps/newdevice.md)